web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

 been given or detected.
 A FileNotFoundError will be raised if the user tries to download ChromeDriver via the install command and a browser binary is not located. `wpt` will install a version of ChromeDriver that version-matches the browser binary.
-The download source for this ChromeDriver will be the Chromium snapshots API.
-If a Chromium browser binary and webdriver are installed in the same invocation of `wpt` (e.g. by passing both `--install-browser` and `--install-webdriver` flags), then the browser binary and ChromeDriver will be pulled from the same Chromium Snapshots url (see Important Note from browser binary installation).
+The download source for this ChromeDriver will be the Chromium snapshots.
+If a Chromium browser binary and webdriver are installed in the same invocation of `wpt` (e.g. by passing both `--install-browser` and `--install-webdriver` flags), then the browser binary and ChromeDriver will be pulled from the same Chromium snapshots url (see Important Note from browser binary installation).
 Although unusual, if a Chromium browser binary is detected and it is not the tip-of-tree revision, and a browser binary was not downloaded and installed during this invocation of `wpt`, then `wpt` will attempt to detect the revision number from the browser binary version using the [OmahaProxy API](https://omahaproxy.appspot.com/).
-It will then attempt to download the matching ChromeDriver using this revision number from the Chromium snapshots API.
+It will then attempt to download the matching ChromeDriver using this revision number from Chromium snapshots.